ciubotaru/bitfield/README.md

 bfnot_ip() reverses all bits in a bitfield "in place".

-bfone() fills a bitfield with ones.

 bfor() performs bitwise inclusive OR over a pair of bitfields.

 bfprint() prints a bitfield as a series of ones and zeroes.

 bfresize() resizes an existing bitfield.

+bfsetall() sets all bits in a bitfield (i.e. fills it with ones).

+bfsetbit() sets one bit in a bitfield.

 bfshift() circular-shifts the contents of a bitfield and return the result in new bitfield.